openconfig/featureprofiles/feature/system/gnmi/cliorigin/mixed_oc_cli_origin_support_test/README.md

           description foo2
         ```

-*   TODO: Validate that DUT port-1 description still has `"foo2"`.
+*   Validate that DUT port-1 description still has `"foo2"`.